Checklist and deadlines

 Wayne State requires freshman and transfer applicants to submit a $50 deposit upon accepting admission to secure their place in the incoming class.
 The deposit will be applied to your tuition bill for the first semester.

-Once you have accepted your offer of admission on your application status page, you should pay the enrollment deposit.
+Once you have accepted your offer of admission on your application status portal, you should pay the enrollment deposit.
 You will not be able to register for New Student Orientation until the enrollment deposit has been paid.
 We encourage fall freshmen to pay their deposit by May 1 and fall transfer students to pay by June 1.

 Students admitted after these dates should pay their enrollment deposit as soon as possible to register for New Student Orientation.

 The enrollment deposit is refundable through May 1 for freshmen and June 1 for transfer students admitted for fall.
 Enrollment deposits are nonrefundable after these dates.

 The deposit will appear as a credit on your student account and will be used to offset a portion of your tuition for the first semester.